WeblateOrg/weblate/docs/api.rst

     .. note::

-        GitHub includes direct support for notifying Weblate, just enable Weblate service hook in repository settings and set the URL to URL of your Weblate installation.
+        GitHub includes direct support for notifying Weblate: enable Weblate service hook in repository settings and set the URL to the URL of your Weblate installation.

     .. seealso::